 They usually come from middle or working class families who acquired their own wealth.
-They may also have acquired their wealth with help of parents finances (who may have been above middle class).
-The point is, their money does not go way back in time like for the ones with “old money”.
+They may also have acquired their wealth with the help of their parents.
+The point is, their money does not go way back in time like those with “old money”.

-“Nouveau Riche” men & women are known for splurging – sometimes exaggerating!
-They like to flaunt their affordability and tend to buy many status symbols to be seen as part of high society.
+“Nouveau Riche” men and women are known for splurging.
+They like to flaunt their money and tend to buy many status symbols to be seen as part of high society.
 They like to live a very non-discrete luxury lifestyle and are not always the most traditionally elegant, although they can be sometimes.
 They live the obvious “luxury lifestyle” and

-Russian oligarchs are an example for typical “nouveau riche” people.
+Russian oligarchs are an example of typical “nouveau riche” types.

-They are known for being elitists which tend to looking down on the Nouveau Riche and claiming “they lack the proper pedigree”.
+They are known for being elitists who tend to look down on the Nouveau Riche and claim they lack the “proper pedigree”.

 Old money people stick together and prefer not to mix with others.
-They marry within “their circle” to keep as they say “the pedigree noble”.
-They are often the “socialites” types who go to high end events, private members clubs and more discreet gatherings.
-For them fame and stardom is often not prioritized, as their circle of friends usually contain royalties, politicians and A-listers.
+They marry within “their circle”.
+They are often the socialite types who go to high society events, private members’ clubs and more discreet gatherings.
+For them, fame and stardom is often not prioritized as their circle of friends usually contain royals, politicians and A-Listers.

-In comparison to “Nouveau Riche”, the old money folks do not flaunt their money in the same excessive way.
-They rather keep their head high and look above everyone they believe is not worth wasting energy on.
+In comparison to “Nouveau Riche”, the old money folk do not flaunt their money in the same excessive way.
+They like traditionally elegant fashion and are discrete in how they spend their money.